airr-community/ogrdbstats/vignettes/using_ogrdbstats.md

   nominated species.
 As the IMGT set changes from time to time, please make sure that the same version is used by the inference tool and by this script.
-- A warning will be given if any V-calls in the read file do not have a corresponding sequence in the reference file or the inferred novel alleles file.
-Unmutated counts will not be provided for thse sequences.
+- A warning will be given if any calls in the read file do not have a corresponding sequence in the reference file or the inferred novel alleles file.
+Unmutated counts will not be provided for those sequences.

 #### READ_FILE - A tab-separated file containing the annotated reads used to infer the genotype, in MiAIRR, CHANGEO or IgDiscover format.